AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ## Using Filters

-Use filters whenever possible. `WHERE` and `HAVING` clauses filter your results and give you only the data you really want.
+Use filters whenever possible.
+The clauses `WHERE` and `HAVING` filter your results and give you only the data you really want.

 ## Using Filters in JOIN Clauses